 Q. What Is a Trust?

-ANSWER: A Trust is an entity created on paper, which can act like a person under the law, owning, managing and disposing of property.
-For estate planning, we usually create revocable trusts (or living trusts, which usually means the same thing).
-Revocable Trusts can be easily amended or changed or even abolished by the creator (the trustor), but there are many other types of trusts, including irrevocable trusts, which you cannot change but generally offer some tax-saving benefits.
+ANSWER: A Trust is an an agreement between one or more persons who own property (often called the "Settlor") and another (the "Trustee") who holds and manages property as stated in the agreement.
+In what are commonly referred to as "Living Trusts" (revocable), the Settlor can also be their own Trustee and manage and dispose of property as directed by the Settlor.
+For estate planning, we usually create revocable trusts which can be easily amended or changed or even abolished by the the Settlor.
+There are many other types of trusts, including irrevocable trusts, which you cannot change but generally offer some tax-saving benefits.

 The primary purpose for a revocable trust is that you transfer your property to a trust during your life so that you legally no longer own anything.
 When you die, there is nothing to probate, so you avoid all of those expenses.
-The trust survives your death, and a new trustee, a manager whom you appointed when you created the trust, takes over and transfers the property to people as you have instructed (the beneficiaries).
+The trust survives your death, and a successor Trustee takes over and transfers the property to people as you have instructed (the beneficiaries).
 The trustee would, for example, be able to sign a deed transferring your house to whomever you designated when you created the trust.